 Once you’ve recongize your potential win conditions, analyze the enemies and plan to put them behind accordingly.

 By learning to read situations, you’ll enter your games far more knowledgeable and focused.
 However, remember this pre-game plan is like chess, and the enemies are not going to remain static.
 Be willing to adapt your game plan accordingly to the game flow.

 Is bot lane hard inting, but Yasuo is 5/0 and snowballing hard top?
 Then you’ll want to shift your resources to maintaining this lead before the enemies does.

-⋆ Aftershock with Precision and Press the Attack with Sorcery or Domination are currently the most optimal runes to run on Udyr.
+⋆ Conqueror & Press the Attack are the most consistent aggressive runes for Udyr with Aftershock providing the most consistent in defensive.
 While Precision can carry harder with damage, Aftershock allows more riskier plays without the threat of death.
 Take Aftershock into tankier comps & burst comps, with Press the Attack into squishy comps or comps that have late game monsters such as Fiora, Vayne, or Master Yi.
 Conqueror can be run in universally all matchups but favors comps that have plenty of front line champions such as tanks and fighters.

 ⋆ Be willing to adapt your builds according to your game flow, when falling behind, support your team’s win condition.

 ⋆ Start planning from the Pre-game lobby, banning champions who either counter Udyr or for your allies if they ask.
 Focus on win conditions and enter the game with a plan of how to succeed.
 Be willing to change this plan depending on the game flow.